Telefonica/android-loggerazzi/README.md

 ### Logs comparator

-By default, loggerazzi rule compares recorded logs by ensuring these are equal and in same order than the baseline logs.
+By default, Loggerazzi rule compares recorded logs by ensuring these are equal and in same order than the baseline logs.

 In case a different comparation mechanism is needed (such as ignoring the order of the events, or ignoring certain logs), you can implement an specific [LogComparator](loggerazzi/src/main/java/com/telefonica/loggerazzi/LogComparator.kt), which can be provided to the LoggerazziRule on its creation.